What Are Dental Implants?

 - Implant Bridges – If you have two or more consecutive missing or damaged teeth, an implant bridge may be an excellent solution.
 With this option, a customized dental bridge is held in place by at least two dental implants, making it much more secure than traditional bridges that are supported by natural teeth.

 - Implant Supported Dentures – Also called implant dentures or implant anchored dentures, this full arch restoration can be a great alternative to removable dentures.
-Generally secured by four to six implant posts, implant supported dentures can provide exceptional strength and stability when replacing a complete row of teeth.
+Generally secured by five to six implant posts, implant supported dentures can provide exceptional strength and stability when replacing a complete row of teeth.

 Is Everyone a Candidate for Dental Implants?